Fleetwood: Museums

+Unfortunately the Jacinta had deteriorated too much for economical repair and was cut up for scrap over the period of June to August 2019.

 Churches

 Fleetwood's parish church, St Peter's, designed by Decimus Burton in 1841, stands at the corner of Lord Street and North Albert Street.
 It formerly had a spire, but this was demolished in 1904.
 St Mary's, the town's main Roman Catholic church, stands nearby.
 Built in 1867, it was designed by E. W. Pugin.
 A more modern church of interest is the copper-roofed St Nicholas, on Poulton Road, designed by Laurence King and completed in 1962.

 Other buildings

 Numerous other buildings designed by Decimus Burton remain in the town.
 Prominent are the Pharos and Lower Lighthouses, opened in 1840 and still in operation.
 Ships sailing down the Wyre channel line up the two lights, one above the other, to guide them.
 The Pharos is the only functioning lighthouse in the United Kingdom built in the middle of the street.
 It now forms a traffic roundabout.
 The North Euston Hotel, opened in 1841, is still the largest hotel in Fleetwood.
 Queen's Terrace was completed in 1844 and is regarded as an outstanding example of classical architecture.
 Now mostly used for offices and private flats, at various times it has been used as a school, hospital, railway offices and wartime consulates for European nations.

 The town contains a total of forty-four buildings listed in the National Heritage List for England, all at Grade II.